Pas-Yeboah/day2_git_and_github/CONTRIBUTING.md

-Contact me on my various platforms to reach out for permission to go ahead with contribution
+Contact me on my various platforms to reach out for permission to go ahead with contribution on